sstarko/EiseniaPopGen/README.md

 This repo contains R scripts used to generate the population structure, diversity, connectivity, and genotype–environment association results for *Eisenia arborea* ddRAD SNP data.

-> Note: The scripts were written as an analysis “notebook in .R files” and assume some objects are created in a prior script / interactive session.
+> Note: Some scripts assume some objects are created in a prior script / interactive session.
 ## Contents

 - `vcf_filtered2.vcf`